 Using enhanced life estate deeds in Florida

-Enhanced life estate deeds or “lady bird deeds” are a way to designate beneficiaries to receive real property as an automatic transfer upon the owner’s death.
+Enhanced life estate deeds or “lady bird deeds” in Florida are a way to designate beneficiaries to receive real property as an automatic transfer upon the owner’s death.
 These have been a common Medicaid approach also, and may be advisable where the owner has no other probate assets.
 These are different than other life estate deeds because they preserve the owner’s right to sell the real property if needed, and thus they should only be prepared by an experienced attorney.

 Using joint titling of real estate, financial accounts and other assets in Florida